curns/curns.github.io/index.md

 title: hi
 ---

 Jon Curnow is a London-based product manager specialising in digital advertising solutions for broadcasters.
-Across the web he's written about many things.
-Here' a sample of writing.
+Across the web he's written about many things on his other sites.
+There are {{ site.posts | size }} posts currently copied here;below is a sample.

 <h1>Selected Posts</h1>
 <ul>